mohanakannan9/container-service/docs/command.md

     ]

 This Command expects that it will be given a scan as an input, but it wants to run a matcher anyway just to be sure the scan has a DICOM resource (`"matcher": "'DICOM' in @.resources[*].label"`).
 The second input is a child to the first, and it matches the scan's DICOM resource (`"matcher": "@.label == 'DICOM'"`).

+# XNAT Command Wrapper
+How do you take in one or more XNAT objects and use their properties and files to launch your Command?

+More info to come.

 # Examples
 ## Hello world example